Jacksonville Alcohol & Disorderly Related Offense Lawyer

 One bad decision induced by alcohol, drugs, or emotions can affect the rest of your life.
 There may be several options available for you if you've been charged with an alcohol or disorderly related offense to avoid conviction, jail, probation, fines and other consequences.
 Give us a call to discuss your alcohol or disorderly related offense.

-Whether you have been charged with Disorderly Intoxication, Disorderly Conduct, Breach of Peace, Selling or Giving Alcohol to a Minor, Loitering or Prowling, Possession of Alcohol by a Minor, or some other alcohol or disorderly related offense, the Jacksonville criminal defense lawyers at SLG Law can help.
+Whether you have been charged with Disorderly Intoxication, Disorderly Conduct, Breach of Peace, Selling or Giving Alcohol to a Minor, Loitering or Prowling, Possession of Alcohol by a Minor, or some other alcohol or disorderly related offense, the Jacksonville criminal defense lawyer at LGL can help.

 What can I do if I was arrested for an alcohol related offense and I have no prior record?

 Many people who are charged with an alcohol related offense will be eligible to enter a pretrial diversion program.
 If you qualify, you would complete certain conditions, which could include community service, fines, classes, etc. If you successfully complete a pretrial diversion program, the State would drop the charges and you would be able to seek to have your record expunged.
 Even if you are not accepted into a pretrial diversion program, you may be eligible to obtain a withhold of adjudication and have your record sealed.
 Only the State Attorney’s Office can divert your case to a pretrial diversion program.
 Contact us today to discuss your case and whether you may be eligible for pretrial diversion program and how we can help.

 Do I really need a lawyer for an alcohol related offense?